My name is Liton Majumdar, and I am a faculty member at India’s first multidisciplinary and interdisciplinary

 in Pasadena, California, USA.

-aim to unravel the physical and chemical processes in protoplanetary disks,
+and exoplanetary interiors.
+We aim to unravel the physical and chemical processes in protoplanetary disks,

-trace the pathways of planet formation, and characterize the atmospheres and interiors of distant worlds.
+trace the pathways of planet formation, and characterize the atmospheres and interiors of distant exoplanets.
+I am also actively engaged in developing and

-I am also actively engaged in developing and applying machine learning techniques—particularly deep learning—to study exoplanetary atmospheres.
+applying machine learning techniques, particularly deep learning, to study exoplanetary atmospheres.

-By harnessing massive datasets from missions such as the James Webb Space Telescope (JWST),
+By using large datasets from missions such as the James Webb Space Telescope (JWST) together with high-resolution grids of theoretical

-alongside high-resolution grids of theoretical models, my group and I are working to advance the characterization of planets beyond our solar system.
+models, my group and I are working to advance the characterization of planets beyond our solar system.

 SERPINT.